Austrian colonial policy: Maputo Bay

 Maputo Bay, formerly also known as Delagoa Bay from Baía da Lagoa in Portuguese, is an inlet of the Indian Ocean on the coast of Mozambique.
 In 1776, an expelled British trade official, Colonel William Bolts, approached the Austrian Imperial Court with a request to found a trading company to explore possible routes in Africa, India, and China.
 Empress Maria Theresa was intrigued and decided to form the Austrian Asiatic Company of Trieste, with Bolts as the head of the company.
 Colonel Bolts had previously been under the service of the British East India Company and was already competent in trade and colonization efforts.
 Bolts had also heard that the area was a possible site for gold mining.

 Sailing from Flanders in 1778, Bolts and his company of Austrian-Italian subjects, the Austrian ship Joseph und Theresia of the Austrian East India Company docked in Delagoa Bay in 1779.
 Bolts then made treaties with the local Mabudu chieftains, who inhabited the port.
-Austrians erect the St. Joseph and St. Maria forts, A trading post (factory) was built, and the factory quickly began to thrive under Austrian rule.
+Austrians erect the St. Joseph and St. Maria forts, A trading post (factory) was built, and the factory quickly began to thrive under Austrian rule, also due to their participation in the slave trade.
 Bolts shortly after, set sail to promote Austrian interests in India.
 After two years, the factory, which was composed of 155 men and a number of women, traded in ivory, and profits reached as high as 75,000 pounds per year.
 The factory was expelled by the Portuguese in 1781.

 SMS Novara on the Novara Expedition of 1857-1859.

 The Austrian presence in Delagoa Bay caused the ivory price to change dramatically.
 This was due to the Austrian output, which exceeded that of the Portuguese in Mozambique Island.
 Unfortunately for the Austrians, the port contracted malaria in 1781, and the Portuguese successfully asserted their dominance of the area; the Portuguese then proceeded to expel the remainder of Austrian colonists.